Freeze History, Family Crest & Coats of Arms

-Important Dates for the Freeze family
+Early History of the Freeze family

 This web page shows only a small excerpt of our Freeze research.
 Another 140 words (10 lines of text) covering the years 1181, 1510, 1600, 1476, 1455, 1487 and 1465 are included under the topic Early Freeze History in all our PDF Extended History products and printed products wherever possible.

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Freeze were recorded, including Frese, Freese, Freeze, Freze, Friese, Frieze, Phrese, Phreeze, Frees, Freys, Freyze, Freyse, Freece and many more.

 Early Notables of the Freeze family (pre 1700)